 If you are experiencing unusual discharge, genital pain, redness, or inflammation, it is recommended that you get tested for bacterial infections.
-This will cover bacterial infections that are sexually transmitted, such as chlamydia, gonorrhoea, & trichomoniasis, as well as other infections such as thrush or BV (bacterial vaginosis).
-The main difference between this test & the full screen is that it does not include a blood sample, so it can’t test for things like syphilis or HIV
+Our tests look for bacterial infections that are sexually transmitted, such as chlamydia, gonorrhoea, and trichomoniasis, as well as other infections such as thrush or BV (bacterial vaginosis).
+Bacterial infections are often at the root of various symptoms including:

 When should I get tested?

-You should get tested for bacterial infections if you are experiencing unusual discharge.
+You should get tested for bacterial infections if you are experiencing symptoms or for peace of mind / before starting a relationship.
 The doctor or nurse may recommend this test if you have other symptoms as well, such as redness, itching, pain, or inflammation of the genitals.

 What the test includes?

-The test is done using a urine sample, as well as a genital swab.
-The infections tested for are candida (thrush), BV (bacterial vaginosis, an imbalance of the vaginal pH), trichomoniasis, gonorrhoea, & other abnormal bacterial growth such as staph, strep, ureaplasma & mycoplasma.
+The test is done using a urine sample and sometimes as a genital swab.
+The infections we can test for include candida (thrush), BV (bacterial vaginosis, an imbalance of the vaginal pH), trichomoniasis, gonorrhoea, chlamydia and other abnormal bacterial growth such as staphylococcus, streptococcus, ureaplasma & mycoplasma.